-Here are the Skills Centre’s top 10 suggestions for sharpening up your skills this summer.
+If you have some spare time on your hands this summer, why not use it to develop some of your skills?
+Here are the Skills Centre's top 10 ideas for sharpening up your skills this summer.

 1. Develop your writing skills

-The Academic Skills blog has lots of posts and videos on all aspects of academic writing, covering topics like how to get started on your essay or dissertation, how to write concisely, how to make your writing flow and how to take notes effectively.
-You can also check out our other skills resources in MySkills.
+The Academic & Employability Skills blog has lots of posts on all aspects of academic writing, covering topics like how to get started on your essay or dissertation, how to write concisely and how to make your writing flow.
+You can also check out other writing skills resources on MySkills.

 2. Refine your academic skills